xxcisxxc/lqxx4156/README.md

 }
 ```

-POST /v1/task_lists/{task_list_name}/tasks/create?user=xxx@gmail.com
+POST /v1/task_lists/{task_list_name}/tasks/create?other=xxx@gmail.com

 Create a new task for a user and a task list.
-If a user is provided, try to add task to the specified tasklist of the provided user.
+If `other` is provided, try to add task to the specified tasklist of the provided user.
 Task list name should be included in the path.
 Task name should be included in the request body.
 If the name is duplicated, a number suffix will be automatically added.
 Token should be included in the request.

 - basic auth: